mikkelertbjerg/gRPC-vs-REST/README.md

 In a world with an ever growing amount of application utilizing Microservices, gRPC claims to be faster and more stable than REST.
 Microservices can be heavily dependant on eachother, which means speed and stability is key.
 When gRPC claims to be faster than REST, why isn't it the de facto standard?
 In this blog we will put gRPC and REST head to head, to see which is actually faster.

 ## Introduction
-According to _[this blog](https://medium.com/@EmperorRXF/evaluating-performance-of-rest-vs-grpc-1b8bdf0b22da)_, gRPC is roughly 7 times faster than a REST API, when fetching data.
-We intend to put this to the test, with extensive testing of our own, everything programmed by us and running in a controlled environment.
+**gRPC is a supperior techonology to REST!**

+Atleast that is what [this](https://code.tutsplus.com/tutorials/rest-vs-grpc-battle-of-the-apis--cms-30711), [this](https://medium.com/@bimeshde/grpc-vs-rest-performance-simplified-fd35d01bbd4), [this](https://www.yonego.com/nl/why-milliseconds-matter/#gref) and [this blog](https://medium.com/@EmperorRXF/evaluating-performance-of-rest-vs-grpc-1b8bdf0b22da) blog claims.
+According to all of the mentioned blogs, gRPC performs better and faster than a REST on several metrics.
+In this blog we will test specifically, how fast a REST client can handle different request and responses, and compare it to how fast a similar gRPC client handles the same requests and responses.

 ### Problem statement
 *Is gRPC faster than REST?*